tytydraco/yessleep/out/Dont_Answer_in_Your_Own_Voice.md

-“There isn’t enough room.”
+"There isn't enough room."

-“There will be.”
+"There will be."